bex2208/KindergartenWear/readme.md

 # Kindergarten Wear Bot

-A simple Python Telegram bot that provides daily clothing advice for a 3-year-old based on the weather in **Ubstadt-Weiher**.
+An AI-powered Telegram bot that provides daily clothing advice for a 3-year-old based on the weather in **Ubstadt-Weiher**.

 ---